Running SSIS Integration Toolkit on the Cloud

 • Our software does automatically request a trial license after it is initially provisioned, if a license does not exist in the system.

-• You need to use our most recent Spring 2018 release or later in order to work with the Azure-SSIS Integration Runtime.
+• You need to use our most recent Spring 2018 release or later (We generally recommend you use the latest of our software releases) in order to work with the Azure-SSIS Integration Runtime.

-• When provisioning your Azure-SSIS instance to work with Microsoft Dynamics 365 online, you want to pick a location that is as close as possible to your Dynamics 365 online server so that you can get the best possible performance due to a low network latency which you can almost never get with an on-premises SSIS installation.
+• When provisioning your Azure-SSIS instance to work with Microsoft Dynamics 365 online, you may consider choosing a location that is as close as possible to your Dynamics 365 online server so that you can get the best possible performance due to a low network latency which you don't typically get with an on-premises SSIS installation.

 Happy cloud-SSIS'ing!